qt/qtbase/cmake/README.md

 ### Cross Compiling for Android

-In order to cross-compile Qt to Android, the above instructions apply.
+In order to cross-compile Qt to Android, you need a host build (see instructions above) and an Android build.
 In addition, it is necessary to install the Android NDK as well as vcpkg.
 Vcpkg is needed to supply third-party libraries that Qt requires but that are not part of the Android NDK.

 Vcpkg for Android can be set up using the following steps: